duythai275/generate_dummyTEIs/readme.md

 All TEIs are stored in `data` directory.

 ### Run `node importingData.js`

-The script will import the transformed data.
+The script will import the dummy data.
 Then return the result of the importing process.
 You can check the results in `results` directory in order to fix any error occured after importing.
 For example: the program is not assigned to some orgUnits in the destination instance.